aheissenberger/macos-jxa-bundler/packages/cjxa-template-command/template/README.md

 ### `npm start`

 Will watch your files in the `scr` directory and build a new version in the `build` directory on any change.

-**Note: if the final App is running, the compiler cannot replace the app with a new version!**

 ### `npm test`